Strippit FC750 & FC750/2

 We have this Part Available

 Note!
-Over Time, Many Gearboxes Slowly Lose All their Gear Oil,
+Over Time, Many Gearboxes Slowly Leak All their Gear Oil,

 Drip by Drip, Until the Gearbox is Empty.